PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_API.md

 {
 	"BusinessCode": -1,
 	"Message": null,
-	"ValidationErrors": ["'Name' should not be empty.", "'Reseller Name' should not be empty.", "'Model Name' should not be empty.", "'Status' must be 'A' or 'P'."], "Data": null,
+	"ValidationErrors": ["'Name' should not be empty.", "'Reseller Name' should not be empty.", "'Status' must be 'A' or 'P'."], "Data": null,
 	"PageInfo": null
 }